-In a 2018 referendum, Alaskans rejected by 62% to require permits for development activities affecting fisheries.
+In a 2018 referendum, 62 % of Alaskans rejected the proposal to require permits for development activities affecting fisheries.
 Ballot Measure 1, officially the Salmon Habitat Protections and Permits Initiative, 2018, would require the Department of Fish and Game (ADF&G) to apply new standards to permitting activities and development projects with the potential to harm fish habitat (Ballotpedia, n.d.).
 Opponents of the measure felt it would stagnate development and that existing legislation was sufficient to protect fisheries.
 Proponents felt that development should no longer be held hostage by the changing landscape of the legislature.
 Existing legislation was subject to political alignment and could be unduly influenced by administration changes or legislative composition (Harball, 2018).